Knee Arthritis & Genicular Artery Embolization (GAE)

 Vascular Surgery & Podiatry located in Bel Air, MD & Towson, MD

-Knee osteoarthritis can become debilitating when not treated.
+Worldwide, about 365 million people struggle with knee osteoarthritis, which can become debilitating when not treated.
 At Vascular Surgery Associates, LLC, in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Lutherville, and Severna Park, Maryland, as well as Wilmington and Newark, Delaware, the board-certified surgeons treat knee arthritis using genicular artery embolization (GAE) to ease symptoms and restore joint mobility.
+Schedule an appointment by phone or request one online today.

 Knee Arthritis and GAE Q&A